arthurdouillard/hugo-website/content/post/selective-search.md

 variety of strategies are used during the bottom-up boxes' merging.

-Selective Search produces boxes that are good proposals for objects, it handles well various images condition, but more important it is fast enough to be used in a prediction pipeline (like Fast-RCNN) to do real-time object detection.
+Selective Search produces boxes that are good proposals for objects, it handles well different image conditions, but more important it is fast enough to be used in a prediction pipeline (like Fast-RCNN) to do real-time object detection.

 # The Algorithm